python-pillow/Pillow/docs/index.rst

 ---------

 Pillow is a volunteer effort led by Alex Clark.
-If you can't help with development, please help us financially; your assistance is very much needed and appreciated!
+If you can't help with development, please help us financially; your assistance is very much appreciated!

-.. note:: Contributors: please add your name and donation preference here.
+.. note:: Contributors please add your name and donation preference here.

 ======================================= =======================================
 **Developer**                           **Preference**